 Eclaircie Moored in Paray-le-Monial

-We rode our bikes into town on market day and filled up our baskets and saddlebags with wonderfully fresh produce, local cheeses, homemade sausages, and regional wines.
+On market day, we rode our bikes into town and filled our baskets and saddlebags with wonderfully fresh produce, local cheeses, homemade sausages, and regional wines.
 Our winter neighbors from Roanne were coming to moor behind us, and after our trip to the market, we had all of the ingredients to make them dinner on our back deck.

 Everyone stayed for the weekend and enjoyed a delicious Easter Sunday lunch at Hostellerie des 3 Pigeons.

 After a great weekend with our friends, we moved on to Montchanin at the Canal du Centre summit, where we moored in our mechanic's boatyard.

 Jeff gave us the mooring spot next to his newly acquired 1954 Andre Citroen, type 55, series U, No. 912320, fire engine.
 He uses the fire engine around his yard, mainly to lift boats out of the water.

 When the local fire department learned that Jeff had a working fire engine, they asked him if they could use it in their volunteer fire department as a reserve unit.

 After thirty years as a San Francisco fireman and many years of mustering as members of the California Firemen's Muster Association, we felt right at home with the fire engine parked next to us.
 It has been several years since we have been to a muster, and musters were always so much fun that we're wondering if they have them in France.
 If they do, maybe we could enter Jeff's engine in the motorized events.
 And since all boaters have at least one bucket on board, we could probably put together a pretty good bucket brigade team by calling a few friends.
 Who knows, maybe we could even win a trophy.